 One thing to keep in mind with your Central Europe itinerary, is if you happen to be travelling in the high season (June-August), make sure you book a bed at least a week in advance.
 Many of the capital cities get quite popular in the summer months and demand for accommodation, obviously, surges with this.
 Click here to find the best deal on budget rooms in Central Europe.

 Polish, Czech and Slovak are all Slavic languages that have common words and phrases with Russian and many Balkan languages.
 The Hungarian language, however, has completely different roots to its neighbours and can, therefore, be quite difficult to pronounce and speak for western language speakers.
+The native language spoken in Austria is German.

 English is widely spoken in Central Europe, particularly by the younger generation, and you generally shouldn’t run into much trouble communicating, particularly in larger and student cities.
 However, as you venture away from bigger tourist centres, the language barrier might become a slight issue.
 In more rural areas, English isn’t as widely spoken as in the cities.